charmbracelet/soft-serve/docker.md

 # Running Soft-Serve with Docker

 The official Soft Serve Docker images are available at [charmcli/soft-serve][docker].
+Development and nightly builds are available at [ghcr.io/charmbracelet/soft-serve][ghcr]

 ```sh
 docker pull charmcli/soft-serve:latest